The Ultimate Minimalist Lifestyle Guide To Excel At Everyday Life

 Surround yourself with individuals who share your values and embrace minimalism.
 Seek out communities or online groups where you can connect with like-minded people who can support and inspire you on your minimalist journey.

-Setting boundaries with materialistic friends and family
+Setting boundaries with worldly friends and family

 Sometimes, friends or family members may have a materialistic mindset that conflicts with your minimalist values.